Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Data Preparation

 \subsubsection{Digital surface model data}

-To extract path profiles from raster data, we first generate a rectangular grid of width \(W\ [\mathrm{m}]\) at a 1~m resolution in the projected coordinate system in the UK.
+We first set negative DSM values to 0, as they are likely GIS measurement errors.
+To extract path profiles from the data, we generate a rectangular grid of width \(W\ [\mathrm{m}]\) at a 1~m resolution in the projected coordinate system in the UK.
 Orienting the Tx and Rx locations in the center of the transverse axis, we create an array of \((\left \lfloor{d} \right \rfloor \times W)\) sets of evenly-spaced coordinates (where \(\left \lfloor\ \right \rfloor\) denotes the floor function).
 We choose \(W\) to be an odd integer, allowing the Tx and Rx locations to reside on the closest single pixel each, and enabling the creation of a ``direct path'' feature consisting of a single line in the center of the path.
 This feature is described in Section \ref{feature-arch}.
-The final path profiles are extracted using 2D nearest neighbor interpolation of the original raster data at the generated grid points.
-This results in a 2D DSM array of shape \((\left \lfloor{d} \right \rfloor \times W)\), where we ensure the orientation between Tx and Rx within the arrays is consistent.
-We choose \(W\) to be 61~m to capture the majority of the first Fresnel zone for these frequencies while having a practical computational load.
+The final path profiles are extracted using 2-D nearest neighbor interpolation \cite{splines} of the DSM data at the generated grid points.
+This results in a 2-D DSM array of shape \((\left \lfloor{d} \right \rfloor \times W)\), where the orientation between Tx and Rx in each array is held constant.
+We set \(W=61\ \mathrm{m}\) to cover the majority of the first Fresnel zones for these frequencies while having a practical computational load.
 Finally, we apply earth curvature correction \cite[eq.
-(7-16)]{spherical-earth} to the DSM heights relative to the Tx, using a spherical radius of 6364.75~km.
-The 1D path profiles are then cropped from the direct (center) path of the 2D path profiles, yielding an array of shape \((\left \lfloor{d} \right \rfloor\times1)\) for each measurement.
+(7-16)]{spherical-earth} to the DSM heights relative to the Tx, using a radius of 6365~km.